I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

 Then in this photo, which was taken at Christmas time, the windows are up to retain the heat.

 I kept the finishes simple in the interior of the sunroom and we used as many outdoor materials as we could.
-Even though the space would be enclosed in the winter, it’s still an outdoor area and it gets damp, cold etc…
+Even though the room is enclosed in the winter, it’s still an outdoor area and it gets damp, cold etc…

-We covered the vaulted ceiling in plain white aluminum soffit panels (unvented) with pot lights installed to make sure the space could be brightly lit if needed.
+We covered the vaulted ceiling in plain white aluminum soffit panels (unvented).
+Pot lights in the ceiling make sure the space can be brightly lit if needed.
 This created a planked ceiling look that’s completely maintenance-free.

 We poured a concrete slab floor (4″ thick) and then sealed it.
-I like the simplicity and durability of concrete and as I mentioned before I love that no bugs can get in, but it’s definitely cold on the feet!
+I like the simplicity and durability of concrete.
+As I mentioned before I love that no bugs can get in, but it’s definitely cold on the feet!

-The interior wall is covered in the same cement board as the exterior and behind the fireplace we added some faux white brick.
+The interior wall is covered in the same cement board as the exterior.
+Behind the fireplace, we added some faux white brick.
 I love the contrast of all the materials together!

 Overall we are so pleased with how our sunroom addition turned out.
-We get so much use out of the space even though I am still on the hunt for the perfect furniture configuration for it!
-If you are thinking about building a sunroom here are some of the things I learned about what I would want if I ever had the chance to start over with our renovation:
+We get so much use out of the space.
+If you are thinking about building a sunroom, here are some of the things I would recommend you think about:

 I get asked this question a fair bit and it’s so hard to answer.
 For one thing, the cost of materials and labour varies wildly depending on location.
 Here in Canada costs are extremely high.
 If you are building in the southern US for example, your costs would be exponentially lower.